dmitriisem/PaylocityBugChallenge/README.md

 ![Preview](/images/Bug9.gif)

 * * *
 ### Bug 10.
-No informational message when creating/modifying/deleting a record
+No UI or API informational message when creating/modifying/deleting a record
 * * *
 **Priority:** Low

 **Description:**

-UI doesn't show an informational message when creating/modifying/deleting a record.
+UI and API doesn't show an informational message when creating/modifying/deleting a record.

 **Preconditions:**
 Logged in user with valid credentials;